rain-1/rain-1.github.io/scheme-9.md

 You need [tests](https://github.com/rain-1/tests) to run the tests!

 I hope it all works smoothly, if there are any issues tell me.

+**UPDATE** Jan 2019.

+tinyscheme suddenly stopped working.
+Some kind of GC error.

+So I implemented a new tiny scheme interpreter <https://github.com/rain-1/single_cream> and bootstrapped tarot off that!